ustaxcourt/ef-cms/docs/operations/runbooks/add-or-update-judge-user.md

 ```
 These scripts will add/update the appropriate user records in Cognito and Dynamo.
 4. To update the production environment: If you have access to the production environment, run either `add-judge.ts` or `update-judge.ts` as above.
 If you do not have access, hand off to a USTC engineer, linking to this documentation.

+## Caveat
+If you update the name of a judge, their chambers section will be updated as well.
+However, as of 4 September 2024, we do not have anything that prevents a stale edit from overwriting an update.
+In other words, the following is possible:
+- An admin begins to update a chambers user
+- The script to update the judge's name is run
+- The admin finishes the updates to the chambers user (in principle up to 24 hours later), overwriting that user's newly updated chambers section